yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

     > 2. `e` → go to the end of this word.
     >
     > By default, word are composed of letter and the underscore character.
+    > Let's call a WORD a group of letter separated by blank characters.
-    > If you want to use word in the meaning of group of letter separated by spaces, just use uppercases:
+    > If you want to consider WORDS, then just use uppercases:
     >
-    > 1. `W` → go to the start of the following "extended" word,
+    > 1. `W` → go to the start of the following WORD,
-    > 2. `E` → go to the end of this "extended" word.
+    > 2. `E` → go to the end of this WORD.
     >
     > <%= blogimage("word_moves.jpg","Word moves example") %>